-As estate planning and probate attorneys in Memphis who prepare wills and trusts, we also advise the administrators of the estates of deceased clients.
+As probate planning and estate attorneys in Memphis who prepare wills and trusts, we also advise the administrators of the estates of deceased clients.

 There are two options by which a person can direct the transfer of his or her property at death, either a Last Will and Testament or a Revocable Living Trust.
 These options have very different types of administration at death.
 The Last Will and Testament-centered plan requires a Probate Court administration while a Revocable Living Trust-centered plan can avoid the Probate process.